My life has been enriched and I am so grateful for every courteous word and every gracious tip bestowed upon me by

 trained animals to perform on command.
 Yes, service with a smile is better, but so is a 25% tip.

-payment of dinner and drinks.
-However, the waiters, waitresses and bartenders who serve these products must depend
+for payment of dinner and drinks.
+However, the waiters, waitresses and bartenders who serve these products must

-on the charity of their patrons.
-You see, tipping is no longer a system that is measured by service, but simply by the
+depend on the charity of their patrons.
+You see, tipping is no longer a system that is measured by service, but simply by

 Is it that people are no longer honorable, or are they just ignorant?
 The standard tip for good service is twenty percent,